 Sinus Pressure Without Congestion

-Firstly, sinus headaches are headaches that feel like pressure in your sinuses.
-You may feel this around your eyes, forehead, and cheeks.
+Sinus headaches are headaches caused by pressure in your sinuses.
+You may feel this pressure most acutely around your eyes, forehead, and cheeks.

 Some symptoms of sinus headaches include:

 - Pain and pressure around your eyes, forehead, cheeks, teeth, and ears